ony3000/prettier-plugin-merge/README.md

 ## Configuration

 **Note**: This plugin MUST come last.
 Other plugins usually have no order constraints.
+However, if there are multiple plugins formatting the same area, the output may vary depending on the order of those plugins.

 JSON example: